jamietre/ts-query/README.md

 ## Why

-There are a number of query builders out there, but they all have one thing in common: they're tightly coupled with a database connection library, or heavy type structure that requires creating entity defintions.
+There are a number of query builders out there, but they all have one thing in common: they're tightly coupled with a database connection library, or heavy type structure that requires creating entity definitions.
 I want a query builder that has no coupling with anything.
 You can provide your own types for every query, and it will infer usage as you build it up.
 This works great with zod, too, and you can use zod to verify that the results of your query are as expected if you want.